-There are several different types of hormone replacement therapy that are accessible via prescription from the NHS, or purchased online following an online consultation with a Dr Felix doctor.
+There are several different types of hormone replacement therapy available online following a consultation with a Dr Felix doctor.
 Like Climesse, Elleste Duet and Elleste Duet Conti contain synthetic forms of both oestrogen and progesterone and are suitable for women who have not had a hysterectomy, or who do not have an intrauterine system (IUS), or coil, fitted.
 Elleste Duet is suitable for women who are still experiencing regular bleeds during the onset of menopause.
 Tibolone, brand name Livial, is a type of steroid which works by activating the oestrogen and progesterone receptors.
-It is a selective steroid which carries a slightly lower risk of breast cancer.
+It is a selective steroid that carries a slightly lower risk of breast cancer.

 For women who have had a hysterectomy, or who have an IUS fitted, HRTs containing an oestrogen synthetic only are also available.
 These can be purchased as an oral medication (Premarin, Elleste Solo) or as transdermal patches which are applied to the skin (Elleste Solo MX80, Elleste Solo MX40, Evorel).

-Another alternative is Tibolone, brand name Livial, a selective steroid which works by activating oestrogen and progesterone receptors in the body.
+Another alternative is Tibolone, brand name Livial, a selective steroid that works by activating oestrogen and progesterone receptors in the body.
 Livial carries a slightly lower risk of breast cancer than other HRTs.

-HRT is widely regarded as the best treatment for the symptoms of menopause, and is easily accessible both from the NHS and online from Dr Felix.
+HRT is widely regarded as the best treatment for the symptoms of menopause and is easily accessible online from Dr Felix.
 Some women may choose to try herbal supplements as an alternative means of relieving their symptoms, although the effectiveness of such treatments is unknown.
-Make sure to speak to a doctor of pharmacist about the effects of different herbal supplements before trying them.
+Make sure to speak to a doctor or pharmacist about the effects of different herbal supplements before trying them.

 If you vomit soon after taking your Climesse pill, it is unlikely that it will have had time to be absorbed into your system.
 If you feel well enough, try and take your pill within the next 12 hours.
 If not, just skip the dose and take your next pill at the normal time.

-Climesse is not bioidentical because it contains norethisterone, which is a synthetic rather than naturally-occuring form of progesterone.
+Climesse is not bioidentical because it contains norethisterone, which is a synthetic rather than naturally occurring form of progesterone.

 Cyclical HRT tablets